SquircleSpace/pfds/README.md

 overwhelming fun-ness of splay trees, this library provides an impure implementation of splay sets and maps.
 Under the hood, these are implemented using purely functional trees.
-So, you can at least feel warm and fuzzy about that.
+So, you can at least feel warm and fuzzy about that... assuming consing makes you feel warm and fuzzy.

 - `MAKE-IMPURE-SPLAY-SET`: `O(n log(n))`
 - `IMPURE-SPLAY-SET-IS-EMPTY`: `O(1)`